earlyprint/earlyprint.github.io/_posts/2020-02-03-intro_to_linguistic_search.markdown

 CQL queries may be entered as plain text strings inside the large Corpus Query Language text box (**<span style="color:red">O</span>**).
 CQL queries can be Filtered and their results Grouped as with searches instigated on the other tabs.
+Users can also search using regular expressions to match multiple POS tags, e.g., /n.*/ to find all nouns or /v.*/ for all verbs.
+This allows for greater flexibility in identifying word patterns across texts.

+POS searches work similarly in Corpus Search and in the N-gram Browser.
+Both tools allow searching by part-of-speech tags using the NUPOS tag set.
+The syntax for POS searches is identical in both tools:
+To search for all nouns, use /n.*/
+To find all verbs, use /v.*/
+To locate all adjectives, use /j.*/